A-Lad-In His Lamp: Plot

 Bugs finds Aladdin's lamp while digging a rabbit hole; believing that it is junk, he starts to clean it, rubbing off the dirt so that he can use it as an ashtray.
 A genie appears and tells him to make a wish.
 Calling him "Smokey," Bugs reluctantly starts to make multiple wishes, only to be interrupted by the genie each time.
 Bugs ultimately requests two carrots, which the genie produces.

 "Smokey" remarks that he wants to return to his home in Baghdad, and Bugs, imagining how fabulous it must be, remarks to himself that he wishes that he could go to Baghdad.
 Interpreting it as an actual wish, the genie then puts Bugs in the lamp and fires him from it like a cannon, and the two fly off to Baghdad.
 As they arrive, Bugs sputters and 'conks out,' and he and the lamp fall into the Royal Palace of Caliph Hassan Pfeffer, angering the caliph, who then wants the lamp.
 When Bugs refuses, the caliph threatens Bugs at swordpoint, and a chase ensues, during which Bugs' attempts to enlist the lazy genie's help fail.

 Bugs eventually tries to escape from the caliph by taking a magic carpet rigged with an outboard motor.
-When Bugs tries to draw the genie again he drives the genie's date [a female genie away]; the genie becomes extremely angery and warns Bugs saying, "If you disturb me once more, I'll beat you to a pulp."
+When Bugs tries to draw the genie again he drives the genie's date (a female genie) away; the genie becomes extremely angry and warns Bugs saying, "If you disturb me once more, I'll beat you to a pulp."
 The carpet's motor runs out of gas, and Bugs crash-lands back into the palace, and the caliph now has possession of the lamp.
-When the caliph tries to draw the genie out of the lamp, in spite of Bugs' warning not to try this, the genie emerges, larger and angrier than before, and beats the caliph to a pulp.
+When the caliph tries to draw the genie out of the lamp, in spite of Bugs' warning not to try this, the genie emerges, larger and angrier than before, and beats the caliph to a pulp, making good on his threat if he was bothered again.

 Cheering Bugs on his victory, he grants Bugs a wish as a celebration.
 He whispers to "Smokey," who produces a ball that becomes a puff of smoke when dropped.
 The scene concludes showing Bugs as a caliph himself, surrounded by a harem of female rabbits, and wondering "what the poor rabbits are doing this season."

 Home media

-A-Lad-In His Lamp has been released on the Warner Home Video laserdisc Wince Upon A Time, and the VHS releases Bugs Bunny's Hare Raising Tales and Looney Tunes Collector's Edition: Daffy Doodles.
+A-Lad-In His Lamp was released on the Warner Home Video laserdisc Wince Upon A Time, and the VHS releases Bugs Bunny's Hare Raising Tales and Looney Tunes Collector's Edition: Daffy Doodles.